o-minimal GAGA and a conjecture of Griffiths: Definable GAGA

-\begin{lemma} For some dense open $U\subset X$, $\mathcal{E}_{|U}$ is algebraic. \end{lemma} \begin{proof} On some dense open set $U$, $F$ is locally free.
-The (reduced) locus where $\mathcal{E}$ and $F^\df / \mathcal{E}$ have non-maximal rank is definable, analytic, and closed, hence algebraic by \cite[Theorem 5.1]{PS}.
-After possibly shrinking $U$ to a smaller dense open set, the claim then follows from Lemma \ref{vectgaga}.
+\begin{lemma} For some dense open $U\subset X$, $\mathcal{E}_{|U}$ is algebraic. \end{lemma} \begin{proof} On some dense open set $U$, $F$ is locally free since $X$ is reduced.
+The (reduced) locus where $\mathcal{E}$ and $F^\df / \mathcal{E}$ have non-maximal rank is definable, analytic, and closed, hence algebraic by Theorem \ref{defchow}.
+After possibly shrinking $U$ to a smaller dense open set, the claim then follows from the previous step. \end{proof}